 Roku: My Number One Pick for Cable Disablers!
 Feb 17, 2017 By Brian Shim

 Roku is now my #1 set top box recommendation for cable-disablers looking for an easy way to watch content from the Internet on their TVs.
 While Amazon Fire is good, and Apple enthusiasts might prefer Apple TV, and more geeky types might want a Chromecast, Roku is probably the best choice for most people.

 What is a Roku?

 Roku comes in several versions but basically it is a small black box that comes with a remote control and power adapter.
-Roku connects to the Internet through your home's Wi-Fi network or Ethernet cable, so you need an Internet connection to use it.
+Roku connects to the Internet through your home's Wi-Fi network (some models also have Ethernet connector), so you need an Internet connection to use it.